jack-blackson/ioBroker.meteoalarm/README.md

 ## Add it to your vis
-The easiest way to add it to your vis is by using the widget basic - string, and there choosing the datapoint htmlToday.
+The easiest way to add it to your vis is by using the widget basic - html, and there entering {meteoalarm.0.htmlToday}.
 This gives you a predesigned HTML widget, which you can adjust in the setup.

 ## Alarm Types
 |Alarm Type|Description|